Harry Grant (rugby league)

 Harry Grant (born 17 February 1998) is an Australian professional rugby league footballer who captains and plays as a for the Melbourne Storm in the National Rugby League, represents Queensland in State of Origin and vice-captains Australia at international level.

 Grant played for the Wests Tigers on loan for the 2020 NRL season.
 The arrangement between Wests and the Storm to trade Grant with Paul Momirovski was the first loan arrangement in NRL history.

-Grant captained the Storm to the 2024 NRL Grand Final.